sshalem/Spring-Boot/03-REST-API-Swagger2-SpringDoc-OpenApi3/3_SpringDoc OpenApi3/README.md

 - http://localhost:8080/v3/api-docs

-this will bring us to  a page where we see all the defaults values.
+this will bring us to  a page where we see all the defaults values. </br>
+We can modify these default values , I will show it later on.

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)